-Apollo 10 was the fourth crewed mission in the United States Apollo space program, and the second (after Apollo 8) to orbit the Moon.
-Launched on May 18, 1969, it was the F mission: a "dress rehearsal" for the first Moon landing, testing all of the components and procedures, just short of actually landing.
+Apollo 10 was a May 1969 human spaceflight, the fourth crewed mission in the United States Apollo program, and the second (after Apollo 8) to orbit the Moon.
+It was the F mission: a "dress rehearsal" for the first Moon landing, testing all the components and procedures just short of actually landing.
 The Apollo Lunar Module (LM) was flown to a descent orbit within 8.
 4 nautical miles (15.
 6 km) of the lunar surface, at the point where powered descent for landing would normally begin.
-Its success enabled the first landing to be attempted on the Apollo 11 mission two months later.
+After orbiting the Moon 31 times Apollo 10 returned safely to Earth, and its success enabled the first actual landing (Apollo 11) just two months later.